INDUSTRIES

 Linear Project Scheduling

-However, Tactplan offers a solution by converting Gantt charts to a Line of Balance (Flowline), addressing these limitations and enabling seamless scheduling for linear construction in infrastructure work.
+However, Tactplan offers a solution by converting Gantt charts to a line of balance (LOB) (flowline), addressing these limitations and enabling seamless scheduling for linear construction in infrastructure work.

 Why CPM Falls Short in Linear Construction Projects

-The Critical path method (CPM) is widely used but often falls short for scheduling linear tasks in projects like road construction, tunnels, pipelines, and high-rise buildings, where activities repeat at various sections.
+The critical path method is widely used but often falls short for scheduling linear tasks in projects such as road construction, tunnels, pipelines and high-rise buildings, where activities repeat at various sections.
 CPM struggles with arbitrarily dividing these repetitive tasks and maintaining resource continuity.
-It also requires many activities to depict linear projects, fails to show progress rates, and doesn't accurately reflect real-time project conditions or indicate where work is currently taking place on site.
+It also requires many activities to depict linear projects, fails to show progress rates and does not accurately reflect real-time project conditions or indicate where work is currently taking place on site.
 This makes CPM less effective for managing linear construction projects.

 excavator seen from above